 Check out the warranty length.
 They tend to be three years, except for Skyline, who offers a generous five-year warranty.
 We’ve fitted 900+ roofs over the years; it’s not very often we have to use the warranty.
 But sometimes things happen, and it’s great to know it’s built to last.

 Wildworx Campervan Pop Top Roof Conversions

 The roof we would choose changes every year as new products come on the market.
 We think the best and most reasonably priced roof on the market is the Skyline Aurora.

-We like to keep things simple and this roof is fantastic quality without over complicating the situation!
-It offers a low profile, easy opening with panoramic canvas.
+We like to keep things simple, and this roof is of fantastic quality without overcomplicating the situation!
+It offers a low profile and easy opening with a panoramic canvas.